benlumley/msp-osd/README.md

 By default, FakeHD positions your SD grid into the HD grid as per the before/after diagram above.

 If this doesn't work for you for whatever reason, some customisation is available.
-It's necessarily a little complicated - it's necessarily a little complicated.
+It's necessarily a little complicated.

 Each row can be set to one of: